qor/doc/chapter1/README.md

 Admin.AddResource(&Product{})
 ```

-Register router and mount qor admin to `/admin`
+Register a router and mount qor admin to `/admin`...

 ```
 // Register route